-Early childhood education has not compulsory in Turkey and has covered the education of children aged 3-6.
+Early childhood education is not compulsory in Turkey and has covered children's education aged 3-6.
 The latest version of the National Early Childhood Program was developed in 2013 to improve the quality of education for young children at the early childhood level.
-The Turkish preschool curriculum allows preschool teachers to do creative and original activities for young children.
+The Turkish pre-school curriculum allows pre-school teachers to do creative and original activities for young children.
 In addition, it focuses on five developmental areas with a holistic approach.
-These areas are social and emotional, motor, cognitive and language development areas and self-care skills (MoNE, 2013).
+These areas are social and emotional, motor, cognitive, and language development areas and self-care skills (MoNE, 2013).
 The main purpose of the program, in which learning by discovery is handled as a priority, is not to teach the subject, but to bring learning outcomes to children with the help of that subject.

 For this reason, themes or topics are a means, not an end.
-According to Saçkes (2014), Turkish preschool teachers' beliefs about early science teaching are in line with the Developmentally Appropriate Practices of the National Association for the Education of Young Children (NAEYC).
-Therefore, preschool teachers are expected to use child-centered and play-based pedagogical strategies when planning and implementing early science teaching (Larimore, 2020).
-In this way, preschool teachers need to ask children qualified questions and help them acquire scientific process skills such as observation and prediction (MoNE, 2013).
-Unfortunately, Turkish preschool teachers have allocated very little time to science activities in their classrooms, although they claim they are competent in early science teaching (Erden & Sönmez, 2011; Özbey & Alisinanoğlu, 2008, Sağlam & Aral, 2015).
+According to Saçkes (2014), Turkish pre-school teachers' beliefs about early science teaching align with the Developmentally Appropriate Practices of the National Association for the Education of Young Children (NAEYC).
+Therefore, pre-school teachers are expected to use child-centered and play-based pedagogical strategies when planning and implementing early science teaching (Larimore, 2020).
+In this way, pre-school teachers need to ask children qualified questions and help them acquire scientific process skills such as observation and prediction (MoNE, 2013).
+Unfortunately, Turkish pre-school teachers have allocated very little time to science activities in their classrooms, although they claim they are competent in early science teaching (Erden & Sönmez, 2011; Özbey & Alisinanoğlu, 2008, Sağlam & Aral, 2015).
 It can be thought that this is due to their low level of subject matter knowledge and pedagogical content knowledge (Aydın & Güney, 2017; Saçkes et al., 2012).

-There are studies, in the literature, that have been conducted in the context of early science education and with the preschool teachers and teacher candidates.
-The main topics focused on by these studies include generally self-efficacy (Opperman et al., 2019), beliefs and attitudes towards science (Merino et al., 2014), PCK and pedagogical competences (Gropen et al., 2017; Neuman & Danielson, 2021), views on curriculum and strategies (Arias et al., 2016; Pierro, 2019), and science teaching experiences (Thulin & Redfors, 2017).
-According to the agreed view in the studies, the preschool teachers and teacher candidates have positive attitudes and beliefs about science teaching.
-However, preschool teachers are inadequate and in dilemma in the field of integrating mentioned pedagogical tools into science teaching.
-On the other hand, there are also studies, in the literature, in which epistemological beliefs are evaluated in the context of preschool teacher education.
+There are studies, in the literature that have been conducted in the context of early science education and with the pre-school teachers and teacher candidates.
+The main topics focused on by these studies generally include self-efficacy (Opperman et al., 2019), beliefs and attitudes towards science (Merino et al., 2014), PCK, and pedagogical competencies (Gropen et al., 2017; Neuman & Danielson, 2021), views on curriculum and strategies (Arias et al., 2016; Pierro, 2019), and science teaching experiences (Thulin & Redfors, 2017).
+According to the agreed view in the studies, the pre-school teachers and teacher candidates have positive attitudes and beliefs about science teaching.
+However, pre-school teachers are inadequate and in a dilemma in integrating mentioned pedagogical tools into science teaching.
+On the other hand, there are also studies in the literature in which epistemological beliefs are evaluated in the context of pre-school teacher education.
 These studies have concluded that professional identity differentiates personal epistemologies (e.g., Brownlee et al., 2008; Tanase & Wang, 2010).